 We receive a lot of FHA-related questions by email that start with the words “how long.”
 How long does it take to get approved for an FHA loan?
 How long do they take to close?
 And so on.
 So I thought it might be helpful to compile a few of those FAQs onto one page.

-Briefly: In a hurry?
-Here’s the idea of this article in 100 words or less.
-There are many variables that can determine how long it takes to close on an FHA loan.
+Briefly: There are many variables that can determine how long it takes to close on an FHA loan.
 Underwriting is one of the biggest variables.
 Once you’ve found a home and signed a contract with the seller, the rest of the lending process might take two or three weeks on the short end, or two to three months on the long end.
 There are many variables and several different people involved.
 So the total processing time can vary.

 How Long for an FHA Loan to Close?